-Tekniska museet/The Technical Museum (TM) is the second largest science center in Sweden.
+Tekniska museet/The Technical Museum (TM) is the second-largest science centre in Sweden.
 Of specific importance for the Co-up Lab is their interest in educational spaces in Stockholm.

-Karolinska Institutet Innovations (KIAB) is an science business incubator at KI with expertise in business development and coaching.
+Karolinska Institutet Innovations (KIAB) is a science business incubator at KI with expertise in business development and coaching.